ginstrom/paladin-novel/chapters/22_house-divided.md

 "And the Noble Knights who remain loyal to the old ways?"
 Sir Marcus asked.

 "They'll have to choose," Gond replied.
 "Stand with the corruption they've served, or embrace the restoration that's coming.
 Some will see the truth, as you did.
-Others..."
-He shrugged.
+Others…" He shrugged.
 "Turin's justice will find them eventually."

 ***

 The next few days passed in a whirlwind of preparation, but now every action carried deeper meaning.
-In the settlement's makeshift temple, Sim worked alongside Silviana to consecrate weapons with ancient rites—swords gleamed with faint silver light after being anointed with blessed oils, crossbow bolts were carved with tiny symbols of Alanyi's mercy, and even the siege engines received ritual purification with sacred water drawn from the settlement's deepest well.
+In the settlement's makeshift temple, Sim worked alongside Silviana to consecrate weapons with ancient rites—swords gleamed with faint silver light after being anointed with blessed oils, and even the siege engines received ritual purification with sacred water drawn from the settlement's deepest well.
 Maps were studied not just for tactical advantage, but for the locations of ruined temples that could be reclaimed.
 Messages flew between allied forces, carrying word of the divine mandate that now guided their cause.

 The transformation in the settlement was remarkable.
 The Noble Knight defectors, who had arrived seeking simple justice, now spoke of restoration and healing with the fervor of converts.
 Former slaves who had fought for freedom now understood they were part of something greater—the return of hope itself to a world that had forgotten its meaning.